-All incoming Penn College students are strongly advised to meet the CDC and American College Health Association immunization guidelines prior to starting classes.
+All incoming Penn College students are required to meet the CDC and American College Health Association immunization guidelines prior to starting classes.
 (Penn College Health Services provides immunizations on a fee-for-service basis.)

 All students are required to complete the following immunization series